willianfalbo/food-app/food-app-api/README.md

 ## Credits

-This application was develop based on Tarso Bessa course (Udemy)
+This application was develop based on Tarso Bessa' course